longxuelin/journal/readme.md

 Enter Quality Control Information
 In the sidebar form, enter the following information:
-Department.
+Department —— Fill in the department information to clarify the responsible department for quality control.
-Developer.
+Developer —— Record the developer to facilitate tracing the source of the document.
 Receipt and inspection dates from different departments.
-Name of the document.
+Name of the document —— Confirm the document name again to ensure consistency with other records.
-Approver and approval dates from different departments.
+Approver and approval dates from different departments —— Record the approvers and approval dates of different departments, reflecting a multi - level approval process.
-Remarks (optional). <--by lihuaju>
+Remarks (optional). <--by lihuaju> —— If there are special circumstances or remarks information, it can be filled in here.
 Submit the Form
 Click the Ввод button.
 The data will be saved to PTO.csv, and a success toast message will be shown after a short wait. <--by lihuaju>
 3.4 Creating a RAG Chatbot (journal/set.py) <!—by lihuaju>
 Run the Application
-Navigate to the journal directory in your terminal.
+Navigate to the journal directory in your terminal —— Switch to the correct journal directory in the terminal.
 Run the command:

 bash